neondatabase/website/content/docs/guides/auto-suspend-guide.md

 1. Select a project in the Neon console.
 1. On the Neon **Dashboard**, select **Settings**.
 1. Select **Compute** and click **Change**.
-1. Select **Suspend compute after a period of inactivity** and specify your delay period (5 minutes or a custom period).
-The maximum setting is 7 days.
-Deselecting **Suspend compute after a period of inactivity** means the compute is always active.
+1. Select **Suspend compute after a period of inactivity** and specify your delay period.
+Deselecting **Suspend compute after a period of inactivity** disables autosuspend, meaning the compute is always active.

     <Admonition type="note">
     You can configure default **Compute size** settings at the same time.